Artist Profile

 Career

-In 2020, she starred in the thriller The Call, directed by Lee Chung-hyun.
-Her performance won her Best Actress at the Baeksang Arts Awards, the Buil Film Awards, and the Director’s Cut Awards, making this project a defining milestone in the career of Jeon Jong-seo.
+In 2020, she starred in the thriller film The Call, directed by Lee Chung-hyun.
+Her performance won her the Best Actress award at the Baeksang Arts Awards, the Buil Film Awards, and the Director’s Cut Awards, establishing the project as a significant milestone in her career.

-By 2021, she shifted genres with Nothing Serious, a romantic comedy about two people who meet through a dating app.
-Released in late November, the film grossed over 5 million USD at the box office.
-This marked a diversification of her acting portfolio, moving beyond psychological thrillers into mainstream romance.
+In 2021, she transitioned to the romantic comedy genre with Nothing Serious, a film about two individuals who meet through a dating app.
+Released in late November, the film grossed over $5 million at the box office.
+This marked a diversification of her acting portfolio, moving from psychological thrillers to mainstream romance.

-In 2022, she appeared in the six-part miniseries Bargain, released on streaming platform TVING between October 28 and November 4.
-The project demonstrated her ability to expand into serialized television, further broadening the scope of her work.
+In 2022, she appeared in the six-episode miniseries Bargain, which was released on the streaming platform TVING from October 28 to November 4.

-In 2023, Jeon Jong-seo took the lead in Ballerina, an action thriller directed by Lee Chung-hyun.
-Premiering at the 28th Busan International Film Festival before its global release on Netflix, the role of Jang Ok-ju—a former bodyguard drawn into a violent revenge plot—marked her first major entry into the action genre.
-This film became a pivotal point in the career of Jeon Jong-seo.
+In 2023, Jeon Jong-seo starred in Ballerina, an action-thriller directed by Lee Chung-hyun.
+The film premiered at the 28th Busan International Film Festival before its global release on Netflix.
+Her portrayal of Jang Ok-ju—a former bodyguard entangled in a brutal revenge plot—marked her first venture into the action genre.

-In 2024, she returned to television with Wedding Impossible.
-On March 17 the same year, she threw the ceremonial first pitch at an exhibition baseball game between the Los Angeles Dodgers and the Kiwoom Heroes at Gocheok Sky Dome in Seoul, a public appearance that drew international media attention.
+In 2024, she returned to television with the series Wedding Impossible.
+On March 17 of the same year, she performed the first pitch at an exhibition baseball game between the Los Angeles Dodgers and the Kiwoom Heroes at the Gocheok Sky Dome in Seoul.

 Fun Facts